Before I Let Go

 "Before I Let Go" is a song performed by American R&B band Maze, issued as the second single from the band's fifth album and first live album Live in New Orleans.
 Although Live in New Orleans is a live album, "Before I Let Go" appears on the album as a studio recording.
 Written and produced by lead singer Frankie Beverly, the song peaked at #13 on the Billboard R&B chart in 1981.
 The song has been noted for its enduring popularity in Black American culture as a staple of gatherings and parties.
+Essence placed the song fifth best on their list of the "50 Greatest R&B Songs of All Time".

 Beyoncé covered the song for her 2019 film Homecoming, and it is the focus of a 2021 episode of Jenna Wortham and Wesley Morris's New York Times podcast, Still Processing.

 Production

 According to Frankie Beverly, he had originally written the song as a ballad about his conflicted feelings for Delores Marie "D'Marie" Warren of Alton McClain and Destiny, who died in a car crash in 1985, while he was in love with her but in a relationship with another woman.
 After the rest of the band was introduced to it by Beverly, they changed the sound to be more uptempo as they rehearsed.